Balance Your Choices

 The Count: 1,069 calories, 92 g carbs

-Rotisserie chicken provides a reasonable start for a Cajun gumbo lunch, but the sausage, oily soup base, and giant corn muffin give this meal a junk food profile.
-Fat, saturated fat, and calories are sky high.
-The large corn muffin has 71 g of carbs.
-A mini-muffin would offer the same taste for only about nine carbs.
+Rotisserie chicken provides a reasonable start for a Cajun gumbo lunch, but the sausage, oily soup base, and giant corn muffin make this meal a problem.
+Fat, saturated fat, and calories are sky-high.
+The large corn muffin has 71 grams of carbs.
+A mini-muffin offers the same taste for only about 9 grams of carbs.